wolfganghuse/simple-chat/README.md

 python3 app.py
 ```

---use-k8s=True/False(default) switches to OIP Protocol for Inference.
-Needed for kserve

---inference-host=mpt.examplehost.com Default is localhost, can be used to connect to remote hosts
+When opening the Website you need to connect to an inference host,

-Model Type is auto-detected when connecting to Inference Host
+model type and protocol (Text or OIP) is auto-detected when connecting.